esciencecenter-digital-skills/medical-image-processing/episodes/introduction.md

 ---
-title: "Using Markdown"
+title: "Course Introduction"
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you write a lesson using Markdown and `{sandpaper}`?
+- How can I use this course to be better at my research?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with The Carpentries Workbench
+- Explain how to get the most from the course
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Demonstrate and explain how the course will be laid out

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction

-This is a lesson created via The Carpentries Workbench.
-It is written in [Pandoc-flavored Markdown](https://pandoc.org/MANUAL.txt) for static files and [R Markdown][r-markdown] for dynamic files that can render code into output.
+This is a lesson created in the style of The Carpentries.
+It is written with the assumption that you already posess skills in terms of git, Python and basic image processing..
-Please refer to the [Introduction to The Carpentries Workbench](https://carpentries.github.io/sandpaper-docs/) for full documentation.

-What you need to know is that there are three sections required for a valid Carpentries lesson:

- 1. `questions` are displayed at the beginning of the episode to prime the learner for the content.
+The course has several episodes:

+ 1. how to use git to pull
  2. `objectives` are the learning objectives for an episode displayed with the questions.
  3. `keypoints` are displayed at the end of the episode to reinforce the objectives.

+In addition to these episodes we encourage you to ask questions and present your own work.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor